 Me and My Big Fat House

-Whether through luck or longevity, many Canadians nearing retirement are living in homes that may be worth double what they paid for them.
-These paper millionaires may be asking themselves: Should I cash in?
+Whether through luck or longevity, many Canadians nearing retirement are living in homes that may be worth double what they paid for them 10 or 20 years ago.
+Even with recent dips in the market, these paper millionaires may be asking themselves: Should I stay or should I go?

 Sometimes Raina* thinks she’ll sell her home.
-When she hears how much other houses in her area are going for — potentially double what she paid for hers — it’s hard not to wonder what’s possible.
+When she hears how much other houses in her area have gone for — potentially double what she paid for hers — it’s hard not to wonder what’s possible.
+But she’s conflicted and she’s taken to writing down the pros and cons for selling.

 Raina can be forgiven for being at a crossroads over what to do with her house.
-If you are lucky enough to own a home in most urban areas of Canada, you may have benefited from higher real estate values over the past 15 years.
-And while rising values may have slowed a touch in the Toronto and Vancouver areas, few topics are hotter than house prices in these cities.
-From water cooler chat to unsolicited visits from real estate agents, to the constant media speculation on where prices might go, homeowners know they can be the benefactors of a real estate boom.
+If you are lucky enough to own a home in most urban areas of Canada, you may have benefitted from higher real estate values over the past 20 years.
+And while values may have dipped in response to rising interest rates over the past year, few topics are hotter than house prices in our economy.

 Yet, the big fat elephant in the room might just be what to do with that big fat house.
-Where does a home’s value fit into your retirement equation, especially when you’re looking at possibly doubling the money you paid for it if you sell down the line?
+Where does a home’s value fit into your retirement equation?
+Especially when you’re looking at possibly doubling (or more) the money you paid for it somewhere down the line?
 If the real estate market has made you a millionaire (if only on paper) does that mean you are now free of financial worries?
 Or does the windfall just make things more complicated?

 Here are some questions on Raina’s mind and some things to think about if you’re in a similar situation.